 I can happily say that I’m radiantly alive.
 I’m in the best emotional, physical, mental, and spiritual health of my life.
 And it all was a result of me not giving up on myself, trusting the process, and doing the heavy healing work.

-Which leads me to my story… (you can read it here or listen to the audio version on iTunes or Spotify)
+Which leads me to my story… (you can read it here or listen to the audio version on Apple Podcasts or Spotify)

 The story opens five years ago on Jun 18th, 2016 the day of my 32nd birthday.
 I was head over heals in love, waiting for a gold moonstone engagement ring encircled with diamonds to be slipped onto my finger by my handsome Johnny Depp look-a-like boyfriend.
 Johnny Depp circa 1990, not Johnny Depp Pirates of the Caribbean just to clarify.